matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 [Laughter from audience]

 [Rich] I mean that's the cool thing about metadata.
-It ends up being so useful to have because things like this would have been hard, oh when we forgot to put a slot in for versions.
+It ends up being so useful to have because things like this would have been hard, oh we forgot to put a slot in for versions.
 Okay, slap some metadata on there and now you have a slot.
 You can have as many slots as you want, you can call them whatever you want.

 ## Closing Remarks
-[Time 1:22:27]
+[Time 1:22:30]

 [Rich] Alright, I want to thank everyone again, both for using Closure and for coming, and I hope you're having a good time, and continue to do so.